OurWork-1.JPG

 Capture.JPG

 Before the project with EWB-RMP, Sumal Grande had an older water system that did not meet the overall capacity requirements of the community, did not reach all homes, distributed water unequally between homes that were connected, and had no water treatment.
 Over the past 20 years, the water committee worked hard to maintain the system they had, raise local funds, and take steps to expand the system.
 The community had purchased a new spring and added a storage tank on their own before looking for outside input.
+Due to the mountainous terrain and technical challenges of augmenting an existing system, the water committee and ACCMARI requested EWB-RMP’s help with designing the system expansion and raising supplemental funds for implementation.

 NEPAL PROGRAM (CLOSED)